AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases.md

 <InlineAlert slots="text" variant="info"/>

-Refer to [getting started with Script Runtime](https://developer.adobe.com/express/add-ons/docs/references/scriptruntime/#getting-started-with-the-apis) for more details on how to set up your add-on to use the script-based APIs, which include the Editor APIs.
+Refer to [getting started with Authoring Sandbox](https://developer.adobe.com/express/add-ons/docs/references/authoring/#getting-started-with-the-apis) for more details on how to set up your add-on to use the script-based APIs, which include the Document APIs for authoring content.